Exrelativity/elwalker/README.md

 - JWT-powered single-use coupon codes
 - Redis-powered queues for outbound emails and logs
 - Cloud agnostic, no longer specific to AWS
-- Staart scripts for building and deploying
+- Elwalker scripts for building and deploying
 - Async JSON response and smart controller injection

 ### 🔐 Security